Drop in Demand Means Houses on the Market Taking Longer to Sell

 Putting your home up for sale in a buyer’s market could land you in a legally-binding listing agreement.
 This means you’ll face a potentially long sales period tied to one agent with exclusive rights to a commission, and you’ll be contractually prevented from selling your house off market or on your own.
 Remember, you still have to pay your mortgage until you sell or until the listing agreement expires.

 Given the heightened risk of a lengthy sales process, it might not be worth the time and money required to prepare your house, find a good agent, and list it on the market.

 Many sellers believe, erroneously, that homes must be sold on the MLS.
 This misconception may reflect the fact that there are 2 million active real estate agents in the U.S. today, all of whom have an interest in homeowners listing their properties on the market.

 Selling your house off market provides a clear alternative to the agent-led sales and marketing process.
 This alternative comes with advantages and disadvantages, so you’ll need to do your homework and carefully calculate your net proceeds from each type of sale.
 While listing the house on the MLS will probably fetch a higher price than an off-market sale, that price will not account for commissions, fees, holding costs, costs of repairs and cleanings, and the time and energy required to maintain your house for sale for what could be months.

 Thankfully, we’ve put together an in-depth guide to walk you through this decision and help you determine which option is best for your needs.
-If you’d like to learn more about how Sundae can buy your house, sign up to get a free offer today.
+If you’d like to learn more about how Sundae can help you sell your house, sign up today.